I Get Asked About My Dog Almost Every Day. Here's What I Always Say.

 "What About Other Dogs?"

-Olive has a handful of dog friends she's known since she was a puppy, and she adores them.
-But when it comes to unfamiliar dogs, she doesn't exactly roll out the welcome mat.
-She knows her people and her pups, and she keeps a tight circle.
+Olive has a small circle of dog friends she’s known since she was a puppy, and she absolutely adores them.
+But when it comes to meeting new dogs, she’s not especially interested.
+So these days, we usually keep a little distance from dogs we don’t know.

 "Does She Like Water?"